Printers / Mobile / Screenreaders

 Geological and Miscellaneous Investigations (US Geological Survey)

 These maps are published irregularly, and coverage of the US is less complete than for the topographic series.
-We have far fewer of these types of maps, and they are published in different ways, thus shelved in different places.
-In many cases they are referenced to the same quadrangles used for the topographic maps.
-But this is not always the case.
+We have far fewer of these types of maps, and they are shelved in different places, as they come in a variety of formats.
+They are often referenced to the same quadrangles used for the topographic maps, but this is not always the case.

 Laurie Andriot, Guide to USGS Publications.
 6026 .G3 G84 (Map Room Reference)